Back in 2014, members of our team flew to Norway to meet the original scientist who developed YTE®.

 Without early treatment, some of the changes may be permanent.

-Apart from the conditions mentioned above, deficiency in either vitamin B12 or folate often leads to hyperhomocystinaemia, which has been associated with MS, AD, dementia, cardiovascular disease and many other conditions.
+Apart from the conditions mentioned above, deficiency in either vitamin B12 or folate often leads to hyperhomocysteinemia, which has been associated with MS, AD, dementia, cardiovascular disease and many other conditions.

-When we created our company Health Evolution and the Get Your Boom!
+When we created our company Health Evolution and the TeloMind and Get Your Boom!
 Back formulas, we did so specifically to make available genuine YTE® at the recommended clinical dose.

 As always, do contact us with any questions: